 ** Applications for WIP residency sessions from March - July 2019 are now closed**

 Applications open: April 1 - 31, 2019

 x Applicants must submit an application, including a detailed proposal of how they will set up their studio in the assigned space, + 3 images of their artwork.

 x WIP is roughly 10 x 5 feet and is equipped with a table, chair, pin board wall + shelving.
 Artists have the potential to be provided with equipment depending on availability, but all artists will be expected to bring their own materials outside of normal studio equipment.

 x Selected artist will commit to at least one weekly shift of public hours (Saturdays 2-6PM).
 Artists are encouraged to keep other hours at WIP for more opportunities to engage the public.

 x Selected artist will commit to host one free workshop/lecture/performance open to to the public.

 Work in Progress cycles start on the first of every month and run for the full month.
-Selected artist will be notified 30 days before the beginning of their cycle.
+Selected artist will be notified at least 60 days before the beginning of their cycle.
 Install must take place between the 1-3 and deinstall must take place on the 28-31.

 Artists will be written about and promoted on the TAC social media, including blog, Instagram, and Facebook.
 Work will be displayed in the Manhattan store front window, and artists will have the ability to speak to the public about their work, and get feedback from visitors.